-The Association will adhere to EU legislation at all times and seek advice as and when required from its solicitors in relation to appropriate advertising.
+The Association will adhere to Scottish Procurement Regulations EU legislation ???? at all times and will advertise all appropriate opportunities on Public Contract Scotland web site..
 The Association will take account, of the "Procurement Policy" at all times.
 Once approved contractors have been identified, works will be instructed and paid for in accordance with the Financial Procedures Policy.
 (Relevant abstract appended).